 All the stamps are hand-made.
 The patterns are based on 11 World Expo-themed stamps released by China since 2007.

-In 2010, Thailand Post kicked off "Bangkok 2010", one of the biggest stamp exhibitions in Asia-Pacific, featuring the world's first and only stamps decorated with 12 genuine diamonds weighing a total of 1.2 carats.
+#4 Stamps with Diamonds + World's First Postage Stamps Made from Thai silk In 2010, Thailand Post kicked off "Bangkok 2010", one of the biggest stamp exhibitions in Asia-Pacific, featuring the world's first and only stamps decorated with 12 genuine diamonds weighing a total of 1.2 carats.
 The heart-shaped stamps had been specially made to commemorate the 60th Royal Wedding Anniversary.

 Another highlight of "Bangkok 2010" was the world's first postage stamps made from Thai silk.